Tag Archives: Drama

 The film is larger than life but also encrusted with the fear of 1930’s Fascism and the fear that the Italians felt during this time.

-Amarcord is a zest for life throughout a tumultuous time and Fellini successfully creates a hybrid of the two creating one fantastic film in the process.
+Amarcord (1974) is a zest for life throughout a tumultuous time, and Fellini successfully creates a hybrid of the two, resulting in one fantastic film.

 Oscar Nominations: 1 win-Best Foreign Language Film (won), Best Director-Federico Fellini